cleanlab/cleanlab/DEVELOPMENT.md

 1. Install development requirements with `pip install -r requirements-dev.txt`

-1. Install cleanlab as an editable package with `pip install -e .`
+2. Install cleanlab as an editable package with `pip install -e .`

+For Macs with Apple silicon: replace `tensorflow` in requirements-dev.txt with: `tensorflow-macos==2.9.2` and `tensorflow-metal==0.5.1`

 ## Testing